-- In the 2002 version of The Count of Monte Cristo, after the villain accidentally confessing to murder, the policeman loads him into the wagon with a single shot pistol as "a courtesy for a gentleman".
+- In The Count of Monte Cristo, after Villefort, one of the villains, accidentally confesses to murder, the policeman loads him into the wagon with a single shot pistol as "a courtesy for a gentleman".
 The disgraced villain, facing a lifetime of slow torment in prison, puts it in his mouth and... click.
 Cue the protagonist's final taunt:

 Dantes: You didn't think I'd make it that easy, did you?

-- First film: John McClane loans a gun to an escaped hostage who is really the Big Bad Hans Gruber masquerading with an American accent.
+- Die Hard: John McClane loans a gun to an escaped hostage who is really the Big Bad Hans Gruber masquerading with an American accent.
 When Gruber tries to shoot McClane with the gun and finds it empty, McClane waves the magazine at Gruber and mocks him.

 John: Aw, no bullets?
 What, you think I'm fucking stupid, Hans?